 As a marketer, being aware of marketing compliance guidelines can spell wonders for you and your agency.
 All you need to know is where to start or which areas to focus most on.
 We know this can feel overwhelming.
 But don’t worry, because we’ve got you covered!

-We’ve compiled a list of 5 primary compliance guidelines that every marketer should know about.
+We’ve compiled a list of 5 primary compliance in marketing guidelines that every marketer should know about.
 These include both internal and external compliance standards, and honestly, they can save your business.

-After we discuss these, we’ll also review why it’s crucial for you to follow them.
-But first, let’s explore what primary compliance measures you should be taking.
+After we discuss these, we’ll also review why you must follow them.
+But first, let’s explore what primary marketing compliance measures you should be taking.

 1. Build & Maintain High Brand Integrity